-Unless otherwise stated in this section, standard reassessment rules and procedures apply to students enrolled for SETA registered certificates.
+Unless otherwise stated in this section, standard reassessment rules and procedures apply to students enrolled for SETA accredited certificates.
 The biggest difference in reassessment is the reassessment timeline, eligible mark range and an additional reassessment attempt.

-+ Certificate students are allowed a first resubmission per module on any failing mark (not just between 40-47%), and can therefore include cases of non-submissions.
-This resubmission will not incur the standard reassessment fee but can only take place during the standard reassessment blocks per term (within 14 days of marks being released).
+→ Certificate students are allowed a first resubmission per module on any failing mark (not just between 40-47%), and can therefore include cases of non-submissions.
+This resubmissional will not incur the standard reassessment fee but will take place during designated reassessment blocks per term (within 14 days of marks being released).

-- + Students have to inform their lecturer, in writing, of their intention to resubmit and complete the certificate reassessment form. - + It is assumed that the student will attempt to improve work based on feedback from the lecturer. - + Certificate students are allowed a final reassessment attempt per module beyond the standard reassessment blocks, before the end of the academic cycle.
+- → Students have to inform their lecturer by completing the SETA Certificate Reassessment Application via the Student Portal.
+This alerts the lecturer of the student's intention to resubmit.
+Submissions that are handed in without the student having submitted the correct form via the student portal prior to the submission will not be marked. - It is assumed that the student will attempt to improve work based on feedback from the lecturer. - ♣ Certificate students are allowed a final reassessment attempt per module beyond the standard reassessment blocks, one just after the mid-year holidays for Term 1 and 2 modules, and one before the end of the academic cycle for Term 3 and 4 modules.
 In such a case, students may use work that is prepared, updated or improved for a final portfolio as part of a resubmission for a module.
-This final reassessment requires the standard reassessment form, and will incur the standard reassessment fee.
+This final reassessment requires the standard reassessment form to be submitted, and will incur the standard reassessment fee.
+Submissions that are handed in without the student having submitted the Reassessment Application Form via the student portal prior to the submission will not be marked.